Olena Zelenska: Professional activity

-First Lady of Ukraine
+First Lady of Ukraine (2019–present)

-Social initiatives before the full-scale invasion
+Social initiatives before the full-scale Russian invasion

 The social activities of the First Lady of Ukraine before the war had three main directions: the health of future generations, equal opportunities and cultural diplomacy.

-Olena Zelenska initiated such projects as the improvement of the school food system and the development of the National Strategy for a safe school environment, the fight against domestic and gender based violence, the barrier-free environment, and the introduction of audio guides in Ukrainian in museums around the world.
+Olena Zelenska initiated such projects as the improvement of the school food system and the development of the National Strategy for a safe school environment, the fight against domestic and gender based violence, the barrier-free environment, and the introduction of audio guides in Ukrainian museums around the world.

-On December 3, 2020, the President signed the Decree “On ensuring the creation of a barrier-free space in Ukraine”.
-At the initiative of the First Lady, the National Barrier-Free Strategy — standards of equal opportunities for all population groups — was adopted, as well as the Action Plan for overcoming barriers — a road map for each department — was developed.
+On 3 December 2020, the President signed the Decree “On ensuring the creation of a barrier-free space in Ukraine”.
+At the initiative of the First Lady, the National Barrier-Free Strategy—standards of equal opportunities for all population groups—was adopted, as well as the Action Plan for overcoming barriers—a road map for each department—was developed.

-On January 13, 2020, she became a member of the Development Council of the Mystetskyi Arsenal National Art and Culture Museum Complex.
+On 13 January 2020, she became a member of the Development Council of the Mystetskyi Arsenal National Art and Culture Museum Complex.

-On September 11, 2020, at the initiative of the President's wife, Ukraine joined the Biarritz Partnership, undertaking commitments in the areas of gender equality and the development of barrier-free public space.
+On 11 September 2020, at the initiative of the President's wife, Ukraine joined the Biarritz Partnership, undertaking commitments in the areas of gender equality and the development of barrier-free public space.

 In 2021, a large-scale reform of school meals took place.
 A new full-fledged 4-week menu was presented, the modernization of food storage facilities began, and the behavioral communication campaign of UNICEF in Ukraine on healthy nutrition for children and parents was launched.

 As part of the initiative of the First Lady of Ukraine, more than 50 audio guides in the Ukrainian language have already been launched in the best cultural institutions in more than 30 countries.
 The project started in 2020.

-On August 23, 2021, the First Kyiv Summit of First Ladies and Gentlemen took place in Kyiv at the initiative of Olena Zelenska.
+On 23 August 2021, the First Kyiv Summit of First Ladies and Gentlemen took place in Kyiv at the initiative of Olena Zelenska.
 Eleven first ladies from different countries joined the event.
 The main topic of discussion was the post-COVID reality.
 At the end of the event, the participants approved a joint declaration.

-The purpose of the summits is to unite the first ladies and gentlemen for the purpose of creating an international platform to share experience and implement joint projects for the well-being of people in the world; to discuss the current problems and activities of the first ladies and gentlemen to solve them; to make the voice of every first lady and gentleman more influential.
+The purpose of the summits is to unite the First Ladies and Gentlemen to create an international platform to share experiences and implement joint projects for the well-being of people in the world; to discuss the current problems and activities of the First Ladies and Gentlemen to solve them; to make the voice of every first lady and gentleman more influential.